 Juno’s drawbacks mostly stem from its relative newness and limitations of the platform.
 Traditional banking customers might feel like there isn’t quite enough here.
 With some features still in development, those who aren’t comfortable trying a still-developing platform might want to look elsewhere or wait until the bank becomes more established.

 Still, Juno is an interesting newcomer to watch.
-Now that you know what you stand to gain, you should have a better idea of whether or not an Juno account is the best fit for you and your financial goals.
+Now that you know what you stand to gain, you should have a better idea of whether or not a Juno account is the best fit for you and your financial goals.